-The Indiana Department of Workforce Development, recently mailed out 2022 “Merit Rate Notices” to all applicable Indiana employers.
+The Indiana Department of Workforce Development, recently drafted 2023 “Merit Rate Notices” for all applicable Indiana employers.
+These notices are scheduled to go out by mail in early January.
 Tax agencies in other states will be sending these notices soon if they haven’t already.
-Here are steps that you and AccuPay need to take to ensure accurate tax reporting in 2022.
+Here are steps that you and AccuPay need to take to ensure accurate tax reporting in 2023.

-AccuPay needs copies of your 2022 “Merit Rate Notices” from every state where your employees work so we can collect the correct amount of unemployment tax from your first payroll in January 2022.
-You can fax a copy to us at 317-885-7591 or e-mail it to firstname.lastname@example.org.
+AccuPay needs copies of your 2023 “Merit Rate Notices” from every state where your employees work so we can collect the correct amount of unemployment tax from your first payroll in January 2023.
+You can find your 2023 notice now on DWD’s website, Uplink, under “Correspondence History.”
+(See below if you need login help.)
+You can fax a copy to us at 317-885-7591 or e-mail it to email@example.com.
 In addition, please send us copies of any notices pertaining to withholding tax frequency.
 The IRS has already sent these letters, but you may also receive them from any state where your employees live and/or work.
 (Most states will only send if there is a change in frequency.)
 It is very important that these notices be forwarded to AccuPay!

 Should You Make a “Voluntary Payment”?